dwmetz/Presentations/README.md

 </div>

-Presentations shared with the DFIR community.
+Archive of presentations shared with the DFIR community.
 >
 🎬 Video links provided for those available.